Chat with us on WhatsApp

 Is the FUE procedure painful?

-The FUE crown hair replacement procedure is conducted under local anaesthesia, so you will be fully awake during the hair transplant procedure but you won’t experience any pain.
+The FUE crown hair replacement procedure is conducted under local anaesthesia, so you will be fully awake during the hair transplant but won’t experience any pain.

 What are the side effects of a crown hair transplant?

-When performed by skilled and experienced medical professionals, crown hair transplants typically result in only minor side effects that resolve within a few weeks.
+When performed by skilled and experienced medical professionals at a reputable clinic, crown hair transplants typically result in only minor side effects that resolve within a few weeks.

 Some patients experience a tight and swollen scalp for a few days following the crown transplant, while others might develop temporary scabs on the crown area.

-Dr Bonaros will provide guidance on how to minimise these side effects and promote faster healing.
+Dr Bonaros will guide you on how to minimise these side effects and promote faster healing.

 How long is the downtime for crown hair transplant surgery?

-Our goal is to ensure a smooth and comfortable recovery process to maximise the results of your hair transplantation, so Dr Bonaros will prescribe the necessary medication to aid in your post-operative recovery and will provide detailed instructions on how to care for your newly transplanted grafts.
+Our goal is to ensure a smooth and comfortable recovery process to maximise the results of your hair transplantation.
+Dr Bonaros will prescribe the necessary medication to aid in your post-operative healing process and will provide detailed instructions on how to care for your newly transplanted grafts.

 How long does it take to see the results?

-That being said, hair growth at the crown area may begin later compared to other regions of the scalp.
-It generally takes around 15-18 months for the transplanted hair in the crown to fully mature.
+That being said, the hair growth cycle at the crown zone may begin later compared to other scalp regions.
+It generally takes 15–18 months for the transplanted hair in the crown to fully mature.

 See some of the FUE hair transplant results we’ve achieved in our gallery.